 • Get your child a noisemaker alarm (the “pin-pull” type) to be attached to a belt.
 Engrave your name and phone number on the back of it.

 • Never leave your child unattended for even a moment.
 If you get separated within a crowd of adults, crouch down and look for your child's feet – they’ll be easier to spot.
+Also see How to Keep Track of Your Kid at a Crowded Event and Use a 'Family Whistle' to Quickly Find Your Kid in a Crowd.
 If no luck, loudly yell, "Help!
 My child is missing!"
 People will respond.

 • Never leave your child unattended in a car – especially with the keys in the ignition.
 If ever you see such an appalling violation, call the police immediately.
 Foolish parents need a harsh lesson.